vishal-1344/vishal-1344/README.md

 # Vishal Joshua Meesala

 I study machine cognition through **adaptive inference**.
-My work treats reasoning and generation as **latent dynamical processes** and develops inference-time mechanisms that evaluate the adequacy of ongoing computation, regulate it under uncertainty, and allocate additional deliberation only when required.
-The goal is to extend modern foundation models with deployable control layers that improve stability and competence under distribution shift and long-horizon inference.
+My work treats reasoning and generation as **latent dynamical processes** and develops inference-time mechanisms that evaluate the adequacy of ongoing computation, regulate it under uncertainty, and allocate additional deliberation when weighted.
+The goal is to extend existing foundation models with deployable control layers that improve stability and competence under distribution shift and long-horizon inference.

 A recurring theme in my work is the role of **invariants**, understood as stable structural properties that preserve coherence as internal trajectories evolve.
 I study how such structure arises in learned systems, how it fails, and how lightweight signals derived from latent geometry can serve as internal diagnostics for monitoring and regulation.